 - Medical payments coverage to help pay for someone’s immediate medical bills if they are injured on your property.

-Pay special attention to the replacement cost for your dwelling and belongings.
-This is usually the most commonly used coverage.
+Pay special attention to replacement cost coverage.
 Some insurance providers sell actual cash value coverage, which pays out the depreciated value of an item and usually leaves homeowners underinsured when they need to rebuild the home and replace their belongings.
-That’s why Kin only sells replacement cost insurance.
+That’s why Kin recommends replacement cost insurance.

 Your personal property coverage can help you replace stolen belongings.